kriserickson/kriserickson.github.com/_drafts/how-to-be-a-modern-developer-on-windows.md

     better at finding them.
 For me the JetBrains tools are the best finding errors, refactoring, and so many other things that installing them is one of the first things I do on any machine.
 It even has a [VIM plugin](http://plugins.jetbrains.com/plugin/164).
     I may use a test editor a lot, but I write almost all of my code in Intellij.
-1. Unix toolchain, this may be a full blown [cygwin](http://www.cygwin.com/) installation or just the tools from [msysgit](http://msysgit.github.io/)  In fact to be honest, although I used to be a total cygwin junkie, I almost never find myself in a cygwin console any more as the msysgit tools basically have all I need.
+1. You need some kind of Unix toolchain, this may be a full blown [cygwin](http://www.cygwin.com/) installation or just the tools from
+    [msysgit](http://msysgit.github.io/)  In fact to be honest, although I used to be a total cygwin junkie, I almost never find myself in a cygwin console any more as the msysgit tools basically have all I need.
 And the path confusion in cygwin especially when running non-cygwin utilities is more of a headache than it is worth.
-1. [Ninite](http://ninite.com) is a great too to get up and running on a new PC, it basically packages a script to install a bunch of programs and then downloads and installs them.
+1. [Ninite](http://ninite.com) is a great tool to get up and running on a new PC, it basically packages a script to install a bunch of programs and then downloads and installs them.
 A lot of the programs I am recommending are available on Ninite and I have yet to have it install any Malware (Toolbars, etc) when it installs a program.
 Rather than jumping to 20-30 websites you can have it do its magic while you are doing something else (it doesn't even prompt you so you can actually work at your computer while it is installing things).
+It isn't a package manager because it doesn't keep things up to date, but it is a lot better than the old way of doing thing.
 1. [Chocolatey](https://chocolatey.org/) - is another software package manager that help you install programs, though because it is a hack on top of NuGet that throws installers and exe's into a package manager it is not like a real package manager like apt, yum, ports, homebrew or macports, it doesn't really know too much about versions and thus is not great